To content

 Doctoral researchers working in the German academic system are eligible to apply; for members of non-university research institutions, supplementary regulations apply in the information sheet.
 There are no application deadlines: applications can be submitted at any time.

 Proposals are submitted electronically via the DFG portal elan using the specific forms and information sheets for the program.
-The review process follows the regular multi-stage DFG procedure: written peer review reports, evaluation by review boards and subsequent funding decision by the responsible DFG bodies/main committee on a competitive basis.
+The review process follows the regular multi-stage DFG procedure: written peer review, evaluation by review boards and subsequent funding decision by the responsible DFG bodies/main committee on a competitive basis.

 Funding profile

 Interreg is an EU cohesion policy funding instrument for European territorial cooperation that supports cross-border, transnational and interregional cooperation projects so that national borders do not hinder the development of regions.
-National, regional and local partners work together in defined cooperation areas (e.g. border regions between Germany and neighbouring countries) on projects relating to the environment, mobility, innovation, social issues and good governance, among other things.
+In defined cooperation areas (e.g. border regions between Germany and neighboring countries), national, regional and local partners work together on projects in areas such as the environment, mobility, innovation, social issues and good governance.
 As TU Dortmund University is not located in a classic border region supported by Interreg funding line A, members of the university are more likely to be located in Interreg B funding lines, which support transnational cooperation, or funding line C, which supports cooperation networks to improve the effectiveness of existing instruments for regional development.

-Interreg is mainly funded by the ERDF and provides around €8.05 billion EU-wide for 2021-2027; the local programmes (e.g. Interreg Greater Region, Interreg Germany-Nederland) have their own budgets in the double-digit or triple-digit million range.
-Funding is provided on a pro rata basis for project-related costs - typically personnel, investments/infrastructure, material costs, events, communication and project management - with co-financing rates of up to 80%, supplemented by national/regional own funds.
+Interreg is mainly funded by the ERDF and provides around €8.05 billion across the EU for 2021-2027; the local programs (e.g. Interreg Greater Region, Interreg Germany-Nederland) have their own budgets in the double-digit or triple-digit million range.
+Funding is provided proportionately for project-related costs - typically personnel, investments/infrastructure, material costs, events, communication and project management - with co-financing rates of up to 80%, supplemented by national/regional own funds.

 Application eligibility and deadlines

-As a rule, legal entities in the respective cooperation area (e.g. local authorities, universities, research institutions, associations, NGOs) that work together in cross-border consortia are eligible to apply; Interreg explicitly aims at joint programs, projects and networks of national, regional and local actors.
-The application deadlines are set by each Interreg program itself and published via project calls; there are therefore no uniform deadlines, but program-specific, sometimes multi-stage deadlines.
+As a rule, legal entities in the respective cooperation area (e.g. local authorities, universities, research institutions, associations, NGOs) that work together in cross-border consortia are eligible to apply; Interreg explicitly targets joint programs, projects and networks of national, regional and local actors.
+The application deadlines are set by each Interreg program itself and published via calls for projects; there are therefore no uniform deadlines, but rather program-specific, sometimes multi-stage deadlines.

 Project applications are submitted in accordance with the requirements of the respective program - usually electronically via portals such as JEMS - and checked in terms of form and content by the Joint Secretariat or the managing authority.
-Monitoring/selection committees of the programs, which consist of program partners from the participating countries and select eligible projects according to defined criteria (e.g. contribution to the program priorities, cross-border added value, quality and budget appropriateness), decide on funding,
+Funding decisions are made by monitoring/selection committees of the programs, which consist of program partners from the participating countries and select eligible projects according to defined criteria (e.g. contribution to program priorities, cross-border added value, quality and budget appropriateness).